-Start by drizzling a few teaspoons of maple syrup over a handful of pecans on a piece of foil.
-You’ll thank me later for the foil idea.
-They will stick to the pan if you don’t use foil.
-Or parchment.
+Start by drizzling a few teaspoons of maple syrup over a handful of pecans on a piece of parchment.
+You’ll thank me later for the parchment idea.
+They will stick if you use foil but it will work in a pinch.

 I use pecan halves and usually break them in half so you don’t have big pieces.
 Roast them in the oven at 350 degrees for about 10-15 minutes.
 Keep an eye on them.
 Once they start to brown and the syrup is bubbling, they’re done.
 Take them out and let them cool.
-They will be sticky at first but as they cool you’ll be able to break them off the foil.
+They will be sticky at first but as they cool they’ll harden.

 This salad is a great accompaniment to Maple Dijon Glazed Salmon.